Days in Inventory Formula (Table of Contents)

 - Days Sales in inventory= 73 days

-This means the existing Inventory of X Ltd will last for the next 73 days depending on the same rate of Sales for the following days.
-So a peer analysis can be done where the number of inventory days can be compared with its competitors in the same industry.
-This will help to analyze the product of the company and as well as the condition of the business.
+This means the existing Inventory of X Ltd will last for the next 73 days, depending on the same sales rate for the following days.
+Businesses can conduct peer analysis to compare their inventory days with competitors in the same industry.
+This will help to analyze the product of the company as well as the condition of the business.

 Days in Inventory Formula – Example #2